pebreo/pebreo.github.io/begin/Part4-architecture-of-synthetic-intelligence.md

 ## Why this would work
 - systems in nature can be described in a probabikistic hiearchy
 -  Dileep George et al. already built and productized using this approach
-- Malice and ill-will not a priori part of intelligence
+- Malice and ill-will not necessarily part of intelligence
 - Plenty of training data for human-alignment

 ## What will happen